jlanga/smsk_khmer_trinity/README.md

 "Just" edit the `config.yaml` with the paths to your fastq files and change parameters.
 In the section `diginorm_params` \ `max_table_size` type `4e9` because it's anoyingly slow to do tests with 16Gb of RAM.

-Also raise Trinity's maximum memory usage in consequence.
+Also raise Trinity's maximum memory usage if you need it.